TalaoDAO/oidc4vc-server/docs/source/api.rst

 Standard use cases for APIs are :

 * Issue certificates to Talents.
-* Setup a Talent onboarding process with a reliable source of data.
+* Onboard Talents who have their own Decentralized Identity.
 * Outsource Talent data.
-* Strenghen an employer brand with latest technology features (Blockchain Resume,...).
+* Strenghen an employer brand with latest technology features like Blockchain Resume, Decentralized Identity,...

 We use OAuth2 Autorization Code flow and OAuth2 Client Credentials flow to manage those cases.
 Contact us relay-support@talao.io to open your Company Identity and receive your application granted permissions to use those APIs